-As described in the map below, (Fig.36) represents the landslide risk in the MID Areas.
+As described in the map below, (Fig.42) represents the landslide risk in the MID Areas.

-Figure 36: Landslide Risk in the MID Area.
+Figure 42: Map of Puerto Rico, representing Landslide Risk in the MID Area.

 Floods are generally the result of excessive precipitation and can be classified under two (2) categories: flash floods, the product of heavy localized rainfall in a brief time over a given location, and general floods, caused by precipitation over a longer time period and over a given river basin.
 The severity of a flooding event is determined by a combination of stream and river basin topography and physiography, precipitation and weather patterns, recent soil moisture conditions, and the degree of a vegetative clearing.